 Not everyone who rents for a limited period of time wants to cook for themselves.
 In Charlottenburg, this is not a problem.
 There are many stylish restaurants here, such as the legendary Paris Bar.
 Here it is not only a matter of cultivated food, but also of seeing and being seen.
 The society meets in Grosz, whose interior is reminiscent of a coffee house from the turn of the century.
 If you are looking for culture in an idyllic setting, the Literature House in Fasanenstraße is the right place for you.

 Do you like Asian food?
 Kantstrasse is the Asia Town of Berlin.
 Here you will find a variety of recommendable Chinese, Japanese, Korean and Chinese restaurants.
 The small Korean snack Sonkitchen is an insider tip.

 In the wellness area of the Aspira Sport and Fitness Club you can leave the stress of the big city behind you.
 You can wrap up your day by lying on the roof terrace with a smoothie and enjoy the incomparable view over West Berlin.
 A special event is a visit to the Guerlain Spas at the Waldorf Astoria Hotel.
 Enjoy a wellness treatment and then relax in the cloudy pool.

 The Guerlain Spa also offers short-term memberships starting from one month.
 Ideal for all those who live in Berlin for a limited time.

 The listed Charlottenburg City Pool, built in 1896-98 in Art Nouveau style, is Berlin's oldest indoor swimming pool.
-Swim here early in the morning in 30 degrees warm water in a historic ambience.
+Swim here early in the morning in 30 degree warm water in a historic ambience.